-We ship the vast majority of our bulk production via sea freight – all leathergoods, footwear, knitwear and most garments are sent this way.
-Aside from enjoying the thought of our treasures making romantic voyages across the ocean, we love that sea freight emits almost 100 times less CO2 than air freight.
-It’s absolutely the best way to ship.
+The vast majority of our bulk production is shipped to us via sea freight.
+Aside from enjoying the thought of our treasures making romantic voyages across the ocean, we love that sea freight emits over 100 times less carbon than airfreight.